-Spring break is coming, and while everyone could use a warm-weather vacation, many families are choosing to avoid airline travel and stay close to home.
+Spring break is coming, and while everyone could use a warm-weather vacation, many families need to keep thier getaways a little closer to home.
 Luckily, New England is packed with fun family trip destinations that are easy to get to (and easy on the wallet).
 From farm animal encounters to indoor water park adventures, these overnight or weekend itineraries in Massachusetts, Connecticut, New Hampshire, Vermont, Rhode Island, and Maine can be planned at the last minute and still provide lasting memories for kids.

 April is a special time to visit farm animal babies and mothers in Vermont.
 Photo courtesy of Billings Farm